thisisandycullen/cis237assignment3/README.md

 http://starwars.wikia.com/wiki/Category:Metals

 Found a list of metals in the Star Wars universe.
+I used a few of them to populate my list of materials.

-## Known Problems, Issues, And/Or Errors in the Program - Works great!
+## Known Problems, Issues, And/Or Errors in the Program

+Works great!